-The company completed patient enrollment for a phase II clinical trial for chronic lymphocytic leukemia (CLL) in October 2014, and completed the trial in October 2015.
-It plans to file a Supplemental New Drug Application (sNDA) for marketing approval in Q1 FY12/16..
+Regarding the phase II clinical trial for chronic lymphocytic leukemia (CLL), the company filed an NDA in December 2015.
 Treakisym was designated as an orphan drug (drug for the treatment of rare diseases) for CLL in June 2012, and the Evaluation Committee on Unapproved or Off-Labeled Drugs with High Medical Need has also submitted a development request to the company.